What You Need To Know About Claiming Pensions in Divorce

 Pensions are amongst the largest assets of the marriage and many ex-spouses will seek to make claims against their previous partners; even for years or decades after the divorce has been finalised.

-Over recent years, there has been many high-profile cases in the press whereby an ex-wife of 10+ years has successfully claimed more money and assets, such as pension contributions.
+Over recent years, there have been many high-profile cases in the press whereby an ex-wife of 10+ years has successfully claimed more money and assets, such as pension contributions.

 This is why it’s imperative that you deal with your pensions at the same time as your divorce proceedings.
 For more information on how to split pensions, please see below.